idanbuller/BullCrack/README.md

 Password Hashing Detector & Cracker - POC

-This HASH cracker will crack any hash from the following:
+This HASH cracker will crack any algorithm of the following:
 * MD5
 * SHA-256
 * SHA-512